TrovoLtd/TrovoWebsite/src/TrovoWebsite/TrovoWebsite/Content/Agile_AntiPatterns.md

 * Who obsess over little details - e.g. moving things six pixels to the left - when they're yet to find out which market segment the product is being aimed at and what sort of customer relationships we're trying to build.
 * Who often don't even exist in the first place?
 Designers tend to be heavily outnumbered by engineers for some reason, when both jobs take a similar amount of effort to do properly...
 I've never understood why this is.

+Actually, while I'm ranting - modern JavaScript is what happens when Graphic Designers kidnap a programming language.
+It was actually the first language I ever learned, but these days using it to learn programming would be like learning human anatomy by staring at a Picasso.
+If you ever see any code that ends in a brutal diagonal line of 25 closing braces, I advocate running screaming from the building.
+It's become this twisted, weird, semi-functional thing, so much so that people are having to resort to TypeScript to make any sense of it.
+(Hey, why "transpile" something once when you can do it twice?)

-Actually, while I'm ranting - what is it with UX designers and JavaScript frameworks?
-There's this big rabbit hole of design systems / "languages" that seems to have opened up, so now we have designers that take massive steps *away* from problems into an abstract world of components and widgets, that are intended to be all things to all product UIs.
+There's also this big rabbit hole of design systems / "languages" that seems to have opened up, so now we have designers that take massive steps *away* from problems into an abstract world of components and widgets, that are intended to be all things to all UIs.
 They're kind of like nuclear physicists trying to come up with a Unified Theory of Everything - only *slower*.
+I was once told that I'd have to wait *three months* before the code to render a table was ready - I thought someone had spiked my drink.

-I guess it's the same as computer programmers that don't really understand patterns but try and apply them everywhere regarless - we're diving into abstractions without bothering to understand the problems.
+I guess it's the same as computer programmers that don't really understand patterns but try and apply them everywhere regardless - we're diving into abstractions without bothering to understand the problems.
 It always comes back to that.

 ### Product people